Dipolar interactions between domains in lipid monolayers at the air-water interface: Introduction

 \section{Introduction}

 In different biomembranes, phase coexistence is frequently observed, depending on the membrane and aqueous composition, temperature and the particular model of membrane (Langmuir monolayers, supported films, free-standing bilayers such as giant unilamellar vesicles or black lipid membranes, among others).
 When the denser phase is not the continuous phase, domains (named rafts for certain lipid composition) are observed, moving in the more fluid phase.
-The domains interact between each other~\cite{wilke14, ursell09}, and these interactions affect their own movement~\cite{wilke14,wilke10} as well as the motion of other species present in the membrane~\cite{forstner08,ruckerl08}.
+The domains interact with each other~\cite{andelman85, andelman86,ursell09,wilke14}, and these interactions affect their own movement~\cite{wilke14,wilke10} as well as that of other species present in the membrane~\cite{forstner08,ruckerl08}.

-Inter-domain interaction may be related with electrostatic forces (dipolar or Coulombic repulsions), those related with the spontaneous curvature of the coexisting phases and hydrodynamic forces, which appear when domains are in motion.
+Inter-domain interaction may be related with electrostatic forces (dipolar or Coulombic repulsions), those related with the spontaneous curvature of the coexisting phases and hydrodynamic forces that appear when domains are in motion.
 These forces hinder the coalescence of the domains and modulate the availability of the species in the membrane and their dynamics at long time scales.
-The dipolar repulsion are always present, since the molecules forming the membrane are ordered and dipolar.
+Dipolar repulsion is always present, since the molecules forming the membrane are ordered and dipolar.
 Coulombic forces appear for charged domains, while curvature effects are important when the spontaneous curvature of the coexisting phases is markedly different, and for large domains with high line tension~\cite{ursell09}.

-The dipolar repulsion may be estimated by knowing the difference in dipole density of the surfactants organized at the interface, including the contribution of the hydration water at the polar head group region~\cite{gawrisch99}.
+The dipolar repulsion may be estimated through the difference in dipole density of the surfactants organized at the interface, including the contribution of the hydration water in the polar head group region~\cite{gawrisch99}.
 A frequently used method for determining the value of the average dipole moment (molecule + hydration water) of a homogeneous film is the determination of the surface potential in Langmuir monolayers at the aqueous/air interface~\cite{gaines, brockman94, taylor}.
 Alternatively, probes sensitive to the local potential have been used in bilayers, as well as conductance measurements~\cite{clarke01}.
-Therefore, if the composition of the coexisting phases is known, the dipole potential of monolayers or bilayers with the composition of each phase allows estimating the dipole density of each phase, and thus, the difference between them.
+Therefore, if the composition of the coexisting phases is known, the dipole potential of monolayers or bilayers with the composition of each phase make it possible to estimate the dipole density of each phase, and thus, the difference between them.